erickmerchant/vanilla-kit/README.md

 #### Element

 Usually you won't use `Element` directly unless you want to write your own methods.
 It is exported so that methods can be added to it's prototype.
-You can also do `new Element(element)` to wrap a DOM element in the fluent interface.

 #### element.deref()

 A method on `Element` instances that returns the underlying DOM element.

+#### $

+Wraps a DOM element in the fluent interface.

 ### _define.js_